 Discover our full range of health benefit guides and some delicious ways to increase your water intake.
 Plus, find out how food affects your mood, 5 top tips to boost your energy and the top 5 benefits of exercise.

-Benefits of drinking water
+Nutritional benefits of water

-It may improve memory and mood
+1. May improve memory and mood

-The brain can’t actually tell the difference between hunger and thirst, so often we can mistake thirst as a ‘sugar craving’.
-The next time you feel the need for something sweet, try drinking a glass of water first.
+The brain can’t actually tell the difference between hunger and thirst, so often we mistake thirst as a ‘sugar craving’.
+The next time you feel the need for something sweet, try a glass of water first.

-It may improve exercise performance
+3. May improve exercise performance

 There has been a lot of research into the effects of hydration or dehydration in athletes, and the results all pretty much conclude that dehydration not only affects sports performance but also physiological function too.

+Water helps to ‘keep things moving’ in the digestive system, so staying hydrated may help prevent constipation in children, adults and the elderly.
 There is some evidence that fizzy water may be of particular benefit too.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Nutrition and Lifestyle Medicine (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.